1. Name of the plant

 6. Cultivation methods

-The land is ploughed 2-3 times to produce a fine tilth before the seedlings or slips are transplanted.
-It is then laid into beds after applying the required dose of manures and fertilizers.
+The land is ploughed 2-3 times to produce a fine tilth before the seedlings are transplanted.
+For better management, the land is laid into beds of convenient size after applying the recommended dose of manures and fertilizers.

 6.7 Crop nutrition

 T he crop responds well to the application of manures and fertilizers.
 Well, decomposed farm yard manure/compost should be to be applied at 10 t/ha before planting.
 A fertilizer dose of 60-80 kg N; 40-60 kg P2O5 and 60 kg K2O/ha may be applied depending upon the soil condition for getting a good yield.
 A full dose of P2O5 and K2O and two third dose of N are incorporated into the soil at the time of land preparation.
 The remaining one-third dose of N is applied in two equal split doses at 30 and 60 days after transplanting.
 A. annua is highly sensitive to the boron and iron deficiency.
 Hence, basal application of borax at the rate of 8 kg/ha is recommended.
 While, increased supply of copper, manganese and zinc are reported to cause an inhibitory effect on the crop by reducing its growth and artemisinin content.

 The field is to be frequently irrigated from transplanting to the establishment of the crop.
 After establishment, only 3-4 irrigations will be required up to harvest period.
 Apply mulch to conserve soil moisture.
 However, irrigation should be discontinued 7-10 days before harvesting.